 If the OS is disabled by a non-critical event (such as a voltage surge), then critical actions will not be carried out because the OS has been shut down.
-It is best to use warnings (such as a speaker beep, a broadcast, etc.) for noncritical conditions.
+It is best to use warnings (such as a speaker beep, a broadcast, etc.) for non-critical conditions.

-The following tables list the available actions in PIC.
-You can specify multiple audio/visual notifications and AMS2 alerts per event but only one shutdown/power control action.
+The following table lists the available actions in PIC.
+You can specify multiple audio/visual notifications per event but only one shutdown/power control action.